Public pension in Germany: Everything you need to know about it

 When you can no longer work: Disability pension rights

 Unfortunately, not everyone is lucky enough to stay healthy and able to work until they reach retirement age.
 Suppose you can no longer work due to an accident or illness.
 In that case, in Germany, you are entitled to a disability pension (called 'Erwerbsminderungsrente' in German or short: 'EU-Rente'), which is proportional to the regular pension that you have built up.
-So if you already built up a nice entitlement to a state pension you could rely on a state disability pension, otherwise not.
+So, if you already built up a nice entitlement to a state pension, you could rely on a state disability pension; otherwise, you cannot.

-If you are only able to work three hours or less per day, you will receive a full disability pension.
-And if you are able to work between three to six hours per day, you will receive a partial disability pension which is half of the full disability pension.
+If you can only work three hours or less per day, you will receive a full disability pension.
+And if you can work between three and six hours per day, you will receive a partial disability pension, half of the entire disability pension.
 Your ability to work will be checked with medical records and attempted rehabilitation before pensions are given.

 Note: This check is only about a general ability to work, not whether you can continue in your current job.
 You may be forced to take a job in a different field where you can still work.

-The amount of the state disability pension depends on your individual pension entitlement.
-The number of years of contributions to the German pension insurance scheme and the number of pension points accumulated are important factors.
-The calculation of the disability pension also takes into account the period up to the statutory retirement age.
+The amount of the state disability pension depends on your pension entitlement.
+The number of years of contributions to the German pension insurance scheme and the number of pension points accumulated are essential factors.
+The calculation of the disability pension also considers the period up to the statutory retirement age.

 Your pension amount is multiplied by 0,5 if you have a partial disability pension and by 1 if you have a full disability pension.
-In calculating your pension amount, this factor is called the pension factor or 'Rentenfaktor'.
+This factor is called the pension factor or 'Rentenfaktor' when calculating your pension amount.

-But: In most cases, the reduced earning capacity pension is not even sufficient to cover the most essential living costs.
+However, in most cases, the reduced earning capacity pension is insufficient to cover essential living expenses.
 On average, it currently amounts to only 830 €!
-It is therefore advisable to take out additional private insurance.
+It is, therefore, advisable to take out additional private insurance.

 Widow(er)'s pension

-In old age, this widow(er)’s pension can be helpful, especially because many women have a rather low state pension.
+In old age, this widow's (er) pension can be helpful, especially because many women have a relatively low state pension.

-In principle, you are entitled to the widow(er)'s pension if you were married to your spouse until they died.
-You would have to be married for at least one year unless your spouse died in a sudden accident, then shorter marriages are also taken into account.
-Your partner also has to have paid a minimum of 5 years into their pension insurance.
+In principle, you are entitled to the widow(er)'s pension if you married your spouse until they died.
+You would have to be married for at least one year unless your spouse died in a sudden accident, and shorter marriages are also taken into account.
+Your partner must also have paid at least 5 years into their pension insurance.

 There are two types of pension for a widow(er): the small and the large pension.